 The Indiana fare collection area in 1998.
 This 'temporary' fare control area, established when the mezzanine station house was demolished, was in service for many years.
 For a larger view, click here.
 (Photo by Linda Garfield)

-The mezzanine fare control facility remained until the 1960s, when the CTA® removed it in favor of a simply street-level fare control area.
-A high chainlink fence was installed around a concrete slab on the west side of the street, which served as the station entrance.
+The mezzanine fare control facility remained until the 1960s, when the CTA removed it in favor of a simple street-level fare control area.
+A high chainlink fence was installed around a concrete slab on the east side of the street, which served as the station entrance.
 A ticket agent's booth was installed at the opening to the fence to collect fares.
 Passengers continued to reach the existing platforms using the existing stairways.

 Indiana's platforms, looking east as a Loop-bound Green Line train pulls in in mid-August 2001.
 The platforms date from a 1988 rebuilt, with only two new elevators (visually blocked by the full-width canopy) and new signage added since its construction.
 For a larger view, click here.
 (Photo by Graham Garfield)

-A southbound Englewood-Normal Park train led by a "baldie" 4000-series car pulls out of Indiana Avenue.
+A southbound Englewood-Normal Park train led by a "Baldie" 4000-series car pulls out of Indiana Avenue.
 At left, a Stock Yards trains waits on the stub track for connecting passengers to board before beginning its westbound trip.
-(Photo from the Chicago Transit Authority Collection)
+(Photo from the CTA Collection)

 crt1706.jpg (91k)